mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 them under the umbrella of a new and powerful empire, one which transcended all that had come before.

-Cleon’s final act as president and Grand Duke of
+Cleon's final act as president and Grand Duke of
 Sylea was to issue the Warrant for the Restoration of the Imperium.
 This document declared that the Sylean Federation and its associated worlds would